 HOW TO PRONOUNCE LEUYEN.
 It sounds like Le Win.
 Or just Win.
 Sometimes even Winnie.

-UYEN HAS: gotten lost in Africa (alone!), seen the Pope in person three times, ridden an elephant, swam with dolphins, been given an Erdos number of 1.5, created over 100 books for kids (yes, that’s right), worked with a Nobel Peace Prize winner, an Academy Award winner, G.W.
+UYEN HAS: gotten lost in Africa (alone!), ridden an elephant, swam with dolphins, been sucked on by leeches, been given an Erdos number of 1.5, created over 140 books for kids (yes, that’s right), worked with a Nobel Peace Prize winner, an Academy Award winner, G.W.
 Peck, That Girl, and a Beatle.
+Oh, and she's a best seller.
+And won a bunch of awards.

-UYEN CAN’T: tread water, cook chicken, rub her eyes without making a face, say “no” when someone asks her a favor, pronounce the word “ladle”, take a serious picture, whistle
+UYEN CAN’T: tread water, cook chicken, rub her eyes without making a face, say “no” when someone asks her a favor, pronounce the word “ladle”, whistle, or take a serious picture.

 UYEN WOULD RATHER YOU NOT KNOW THIS, BUT OH WELL: she has cold feet all the time, falls asleep before the end of every movie, doesn’t like the bottom of her feet, OR the bump on her right middle finger, OR her belly button.